jjadeb/DSCI310_Group-12_Credit-Risk-Classification/README.md

 Build and run the project using Docker with the following commands:

 First, ensure you have Docker installed and running on the machine.
 Clone this repository and navigate to the directory.
+One method of running the docker container is the following:

 Build the Docker image:
 ```bash
 docker build -t yovindu/project .